-- (1) An offeror shall keep a take-over offer open for acceptance for a period of at least 21 days from the date the offer document is first posted in accordance with subparagraph 11.02(1). - (2) In the case of a voluntary offer, a take-over offer may be accepted by offeree shareholders at any day after the dispatch of the offer document until the closing of the take-over offer, but in any case shall not be more than 95 days from the dispatch of the offer document. - (3) In the case of an offer that is conditional only as to acceptances- - (a) Where the take-over offer has become or been declared unconditional as to acceptances as at the date the offer document is dispatched to the offeree shareholders, the closing date of the take-over offer shall not be later than the 60th day from such dispatch date; - (b) Where a take-over offer has become or been declared unconditional as to acceptances on or before the 46th day from the date the offer document is dispatched to the offeree shareholders, the offeror shall keep the take-over offer open for acceptances for at least 14 days from the date on which the take-over offer becomes and is declared unconditional which, in any event, shall not be later than the 60th day from the date on which the offer document is dispatched to the offeree shareholders; and - (c) Where a take-over offer has become or been declared unconditional as to acceptances on any day after the 46th day from the date on which the offer document is dispatched to the offeree shareholders, the offeror shall keep the take-over open for acceptances for at least 14 days from the date on which the take-over offer becomes and is declared unconditional which, in any event, shall not be later than the 74th day from the date on which the offer document is dispatched to the offeree shareholders. - (4) Where a competing take-over offer is made during the period referred to in subparagraphs 12.01(1) to (3) above, the offer document sent by the offeror shall be deemed to have been posted on the date that the competing take-over offer document was posted.
+- (1) An offeror shall keep a take-over offer open for acceptance for a period of at least 21 days from the date the offer document is first posted in accordance with subparagraph 11.02(1). - (2) In the case of a voluntary offer that is subject to conditions other than the acceptance condition referred to in subparagraph 6.02(3), a take-over offer may be accepted by offeree shareholders at any day after the dispatch of the offer document until the closing of the take-over offer, but in any case shall not be more than 95 days from the dispatch of the offer document. - (3) Where a take-over offer has become or been declared unconditional as to acceptances- - (a) as at the date the offer document is dispatched to the offeree shareholders, the closing date of the take-over offer shall not be later than the 60th day from such dispatch date; - (b) on or before the 46th day from the date the offer document is dispatched to the offeree shareholders, the offeror shall keep the take-over offer open for acceptances for at least 14 days from the date on which the take-over offer becomes and is declared unconditional which, in any event, shall not be later than the 60th day from the date on which the offer document is dispatched to the offeree shareholders; and - (c) on any day after the 46th day from the date on which the offer document is dispatched to the offeree shareholders, the offeror shall keep the take-over open for acceptances for at least 14 days from the date on which the take-over offer becomes and is declared unconditional which, in any event, shall not be later than the 74th day from the date on which the offer document is dispatched to the offeree shareholders. - (4) Where a competing take-over offer is made during the period referred to in subparagraphs 12.01(1) to (3) above, the offer document sent by the offeror shall be deemed to have been posted on the date that the competing take-over offer document was posted.